neo-ewha/bioinformatics/README.md

-# python-based visual tool for pairwise sequence alignment
+# a python-based visual tool for pairwise sequence alignment
 ## Goals:
 This is the python-based tool for pairwise sequence alignment by using TKinter as python library binding to the Tk GUI toolkit.
 ### Performance